-TRENTON, N.J., March 23, 2018 /PRNewswire/ — The State of New Jersey reaffirmed its commitment to saving open space in a legal filing asking the U.S. District Court in Trenton to reject PennEast’s demand to condemn more than 20 parcels of state-owned open space and farmland that were preserved with taxpayer dollars.
+TRENTON, N.J., March 23, 2018 /PRNewswire/ — The State of New Jersey reaffirmed its commitment to saving open space in a legal filing.
+A filing asking the U.S. District Court in Trenton to reject PennEast’s demand.
+All to condemn more than 20 parcels of state-owned open space and farmland.
+Moreover that were preserved with taxpayer dollars.

 Despite that, PennEast continues its aggressive tactics against New Jersey landowners.
-The pipeline company asked the courts not only for the rights to access the properties along its route to survey the land, but also for the immediate right to condemn lands for the pipeline corridor.
+The pipeline company asked the courts not only for the rights to access the properties.
+I mean along its route to survey the land.
+However and also for the immediate right to condemn lands.
+All for the pipeline corridor.

-PennEast is seeking to seize 149 of the 211 properties in the path of the proposed pipeline in New Jersey — nearly 70%.
-Out of 149 properties that would be condemned, about 50 are preserved lands, more than 20 of which the state owns in whole or in part.
-The first 60 of the 149 eminent domain cases are being heard by the courts on April 5.
+For that’s nearly 70% out of 149 properties.
+All that would be condemned.
+In addition, I also heard about 50 are preserved lands.
+More than 20 of which the state owns; in whole or in part.
+The first 60 of the 149 eminent domain cases.
+All are being heard by the courts on April 5.

 PennEast’s pipeline, if approved, would damage 4,300 acres.